dotnet/runtime/docs/design/features/tailcalls-with-helpers.md

 whether a return would go to that particular dispatcher. `NextCall` is what the dispatcher uses to perform the next tailcall of a sequence.

-The current frame is stored in TLS, along with information about the currently allocated argument buffer that can be used by GC:
+The current frame is stored in TLS along with information about the currently allocated argument buffer that can be used by GC:

 ```csharp